enkidevs/curriculum/python-playground-questions/python-playground-core/sum-lists-in-a-dict/sum-lists-in-a-dict.md

 Start by creating the `dict`.

-Then initiate a `for...in` loop to go through each key-value pair for each `dict` item.
+Then initiate a `for...in` loop to go through the dictionary.

-Inside the loop, create a new dictionary and assign it the current key and the sorted values for that key.
+Next, inside the loop, sort the current values of the dictionary lists:

+`dict[x].sort()`

-Finally, add a print to output each key-pair after sort.
+Finally, outside of the loop, add a print to output the sorted result.